PatelAbhay550/eduware/src/content/blog/list-of-18-biosphere-reserves-of-india.md

 slug: 'list-of-18-biosphere-reserves-of-india'
 ---

 India has a total of **18 biosphere reserves**, officially designated regions that protect ecosystems, promote biodiversity, and enable sustainable coexistence between humans and nature.
-Spread across various states and union territories, these reserves encompass forests, mountains, islands, coastal areas, and deserts.

-To understand India's environmental diversity, it is essential to explore its biosphere network, especially those designated under **UNESCO’s Man and Biosphere (MAB) Programme**.
+Here's the list of all 18 of these:

 [Read also: All 34 International Airports in India](https://eduware.vercel.app/blog/all-34-international-airports-in-india/)